 👉 For more fun on the road, check out this awesome list of Fun Travel Games.

 Many games are available as phone apps, such as Trivia Crack, Trivia Crack 2, Millionaire, and Scrabble.

 9. Make Wrong Turns Part of Your Road Trip Adventure

 One of the main causes of tension on a couple’s road trip is taking the wrong turn or the navigator giving the wrong instructions.
 From the outset, change your mindset about these ‘wrong directions’ and see them as an opportunity for adventure.

 Has it thrown up a challenge?

-If so, go with the flow and treat it as a game – a puzzle that you need to solve as a team.
+If so, go with the flow and treat it as a game – a puzzle you must solve as a team.
 Do anything but rant and rave — or worse, blame your partner.

-The reality is that no one purposely took the wrong road so work on your mindset to stay in a ‘happy place’.
+The reality is that no one purposely took the wrong road, so work on your mindset and stay in a ‘happy place’.